 Both the first and second semesters culminate with exams.
-An "exam" is a cumulative assessment given at the end of each semester that counts for 20% of the semester grade.
+An "exam" is a cumulative test given at the end of each semester that counts for 20 percent of the semester grade.
 At the discretion of the teacher, students maintaining an average of 80 or better in an Advanced Placement course may earn an exemption from their spring exam.
+Below are the dates for the two examination periods for 2017-2018: